Free PRISMA 2020 Flow Diagram Generator

 A PRISMA 2020 flow diagram is a standardized visual representation of the study selection process in a systematic review.
 It documents the number of records identified, screened, assessed for eligibility, and included in the final review, following the PRISMA 2020 reporting guidelines published by Page et al. (2021).

-Is this PRISMA flow diagram generator completely free?
+Is this PRISMA flow diagram generator free to use?

 +